Queen of All Saints Catholic Church - Brooklyn, NY

 Salem, Ohio (1913)

-The gallery organ built by Philipp Wirsching of Salem, Ohio, originally had tubular-pneumatic action, and a detached and reversed console.
+The organ in the chapel was built in 1913 by Philipp Wirsching of Salem, Ohio.
+As originally installed, the organ had tubular-pneumatic action and a detached and reversed console.
 In 1925, the organ was electrified by the Wangerin Organ Company of Milwaukee, Wisc., who provided a new console that faces the organ case.
+At some point, the organ and console were rebuilt by John Klauder of Brooklyn.
+Klauder also provided new display pipes in the lower center section of the case following the removal of a bas relief of the pope.

 The Organ Historical Society awarded its distinguished Historical Citation No. 66 in recognition of the Philipp Wirsching Organ as an outstanding example of organbuilding and worthy of preservation.